emptymonkey/ghostshell/README.md

 # ghostshell
-This tool is a user simulation daemon.

-## Purpose

-This is a program that can be called out of cron that will simulate having a user logged in.
-Useful for baking into an aws ami that you're setting up for a ctf.
+This tool is a daemon designed to simualte a user sitting at a keyboard.
+(Show's up as "/bin/login --" by default.)
+This is useful for honeypots and CTF hosts.